ardowz/hybris-hackathon/README.md

 ## “Hello, Graph!”

+To visually get an idea of what your inital customer graph contains the Graph Explorer documented here: https://devportal.yaas.io/solutions/saphybrisprofile/index.html#GraphExplorer provides a quick way to query for specific graph nodes and their neighbours.
+From there you can query for things like products using the schema 'commerce/Product'.

-This section guides you in writing a node to, and then reading the node from, the SAP Hybris Profile graph.
+The following section guides you in writing a node to, and then reading the node from, the SAP Hybris Profile graph.
 The Secure Graph Service, documented [here](https://devportal.yaas.io/services/securegraph/latest/index.html), provides more endpoints for writing to and reading from the graph.

 1. Fetch all metadata for your tenant to verify schemas: